alcantariel/ocp-java-17/Chapter 01/README.md

 Some key points:

 - The byte, short, int and long types are used for integer values without decimal points
 - Each numeric type uses twice as many bits as the smaller similar type.
-For example, short uses twict as many bits as byte does
+For example, short uses twice as many bits as byte does
-- All of the numeric types are signed and reserve one of their bits to cover a negative range.
+- All the numeric types are signed and reserve one of their bits to cover a negative range.
 For example, instead of the byte covering 0 to 255, covers -128 to 127
-- A float requires the letter f or F following the number so Java knows it is a float, without an f or F, Java interprets a decimal value as a double
+- A float requires the letter f or F following the number, so Java knows it is a float, without an f or F, Java interprets a decimal value as a double
-- A long requires the letter l or L following the number so Java knows it is a long, without an l or L, Java interprets a number without a decimal point as an int
+- A long requires the letter l or L following the number, so Java knows it is a long, without an l or L, Java interprets a number without a decimal point as an int

 #### Signed and Unsigned: short and char